ShriramPatil0230/Data-Integrity-Logger/README.md

 - `GET /api/health` returns liveness with `{ dbConnected }` flag.
 - `GET /api/ready` returns 200 only when MongoDB is connected; otherwise 503.

-## Repo Hygiene & Reproducible Builds

-- `node_modules/` are ignored via `.gitignore` to ensure clean installs.
-- Build roots are `backend/` and `frontend/` with separate `package.json` files.

-## Next Hardening Steps (not yet implemented)

-- External anchoring of batch Merkle roots to an append-only log.
-- Dual-control hard-delete and append-only audit events.
-- Optional CAPTCHA for registration bursts.